CTCycle/XREPORT-radiological-reports-generator/assets/docs/runtime/configuration.md

 `EMBEDDED_DATABASE` is the strict database-mode selector.

 SQLite checks the database file at backend startup and initializes only a missing file.
-Existing SQLite files are not recreated, reseeded, or cross-validated.
+Existing SQLite files are not recreated, reseeded, or silently adopted when their migration state is absent or incompatible.
 PostgreSQL startup only verifies a connection to the configured database; use option `4` in `start_on_windows.ps1` for explicit database and schema initialization.

 ## Interoperability

 - Frontend calls backend routes through `/api`.
 - Angular dev and preview proxy `/api` to `http://FASTAPI_HOST:FASTAPI_PORT` using `src/proxy.conf.cjs`.
 - The Windows launcher starts the backend, waits for `/api/health`, then starts the frontend preview and opens the configured UI URL.
+- Source mode derives the runtime root from the repository layout and uses the explicit `XREPORT_RESOURCES_DIR` override when provided.
+Packaged mode uses the runtime/data roots supplied by the Tauri shell; it does not infer them from the current working directory or executable location.
-- The application derives the portable root from the deployed folder structure and owns all model caches under `<resource root>/models`. `HF_HOME`, `HF_HUB_CACHE`, `TORCH_HOME`, and `KERAS_HOME` are set by the backend at startup; hostile or stale user-level cache variables, including deprecated `TRANSFORMERS_CACHE`, are cleared.
+- The application owns all model caches under `<resource root>/models`.
+  `HF_HOME`, `HF_HUB_CACHE`, `TORCH_HOME`, and `KERAS_HOME` are set by the
+  backend at startup; hostile or stale user-level cache variables, including deprecated `TRANSFORMERS_CACHE`, are cleared.
 - The external catalogue contains exactly five SHA-pinned public report-generation models (four chest-X-ray specialists and the broader gated MedGemma option).
 Their first Download or Generate action stages the pinned revision into `<resource root>/models/huggingface/staging`; only a verified snapshot that produces a non-empty report is promoted to `installed`.
 - Installed metadata is stored in `<resource root>/models/huggingface/metadata`.
 Restarted processes load the verified local snapshot with `local_files_only=true` and do not consult unrelated global caches.
 Check for updates, repair, reinstall, and download-update are explicit user actions.